magicmq/pyspigot/docs/writingscripts.rst

 This page contains all information related to writing scripts.

-.. note:: This tutorial *does not* explain how to use the Bukkit/Spigot API or how to use
+.. note:: This tutorial provides an overview of PySpigot only, and does not cover in detail the Bukkit/Spigot API or writing Python code.

-There are a few guidelines that must be followed when writing PySpigot scripts.
-Please make sure to adhere to these guidelines at all times:

-* Scripts must by Python scripts and end in .py.
-Files that do not end in .py will not load.
-* Scripts must be placed in the ``scripts`` folder
-* Do not assign variables with the name ``listener``, ``command``, ``scheduler``, ``config``, ``bukkit``, or ``global``.
-These variables are inserted to the local namespace automatically at runtime and correspond to the managers that you will use to register listeners, tasks, etc.

-Basic Syntax
-############

-The basic syntax is identical to that of Python 2.
-Jython does not support Python 3, so Python 2 syntax needs to be used for the time being.
-It is not known when Jython will update to Python 3.
-For most cases, the Python 2 syntax will be the exact same as that of Python 3.

 Any questions concerning Python syntax or writing Python code in general should be redirected to the appropriate forum, as this tutorial will not provide an intoroduction to writing basic Python code.

+Any questions concerning Python syntax or writing Python code in general should be redirected to the appropriate forum, as this tutorial will not provide an intoroduction to writing basic Python code.

 Additionally, this tutorial will not explain how to use the Bukkit/Spigot API.
 Please see `Spigot's Website <https://www.spigotmc.org/>`__ and the `Spigot Javadocs <https://hub.spigotmc.org/javadocs/spigot/index.html?overview-summary.html>`__ for complete information on this.

+There are a few guidelines that must be followed when writing PySpigot scripts.
+Please make sure to adhere to these guidelines at all times:

+* Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
+Currently, Jython implements Python 2 only, so Python 2 syntax should be used when writing PySpigot scripts.
+* Scripts must be written in Python syntax and script files should in .py.
+Files that do not end in .py will not be loaded.
+* Scripts are placed in the ``scripts`` folder under the PySpigot plugin folder.
+* Avoid using the variable names ``global`` and ``logger``.
+These variable names are assigned automatically at runtime.
+More information on these below.
+* Scripts are functionally isolated from one another.
+With the exception of the ``global`` variable (see the `Global Variables`_ section below), nothing is shared across scripts.
+* To make use of any of the managers that PySpigot provides (such as registering listeners, tasks, etc.), they must be imported into your script.
+See the section below on Making Use of PySpigot's Managers for details.

+A Note About Jython
+###################

+Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
+The PySpigot jar file is quite large in comparison to other Spigot plugins because Jython (as well as its dependencies) are bundled into PySpigot.

+Jython is written such that scripts are compiled and interpreted entirely in Java.
+This means that scripts have native access to the entire Java class path at runtime, making it very easy to work with the Spigot API and other aspects of the server.
+Consider the following example:

+.. code-blod:: python

+    from org.bukkit import Bukkit
+    from org.bukkit import Location

+    teleport_location = Location(Bukkit.getWorld('world'), 0, 64, 0)
+    online_players = Bukkit.getOnlinePlayers()
+    for player in online_players:
+        player.teleport(teleport_location)

+As you can see from the above code block, working with Java classes/objects is intuitive.
+Should you have any trouble interfacing with Java, Jython has fairly well-written documentation you can check out `here <https://jython.readthedocs.io/en/latest/>`__.

+Currently, the latest version of Jython implements Python 2.
+Thus, for now, PySpigot scripts are written in Python 2.
+While some may see this as a drawback, Python 2 is usually sufficient for the vast majority of use cases of PySpigot, and I have not yet found any case where a Python 3 feature was required for script functionality.
+The developers of Jython intend on implementing Python 3 in a future release of Jython, but the expected timeframe of this update is unclear.
+Work is ongoing on the `Jython GitHub repository <https://github.com/jython/jython>`__.

+For more information about Jython, visit `jython.org <https://www.jython.org/>`__.

 Basic Script Information
 ########################

-All PySpigot scripts are designed to be *self-contained* files.
-This means that each script should, at most, consist of one file only.
-This does not mean that scripts cannot interact with each other, but PySpigot is designed to treat each .py file in the ``scripts`` folder as a separate script.
+All PySpigot scripts are designed to be *self-contained*, single files.
+This means that each script will, at most, consist of one file only.
+Additionally, scripts are *isolated* from one another, meaning they do not share variables, functions, or scope.
+Scripts are capable of interacting with one another in various ways (more detail on this below), but think of each .py file in the ``scipts`` folder as an individual entity, executed in its own environment.

-PySpigot scripts should be placed into the ``scripts`` folder in PySpigot's main plugin folder.

-PySpigot scripts should also have a ``.py`` extension.
-Any files in the ``scripts`` folder that does not end in ``.py`` will not be parsed and loaded.
+PySpigot scripts are placed in the ``scripts`` folder in PySpigot's main plugin folder.
+PySpigot will attempt to load any file in the ``scripts`` folder that ends in the ``.py`` extension.
+Any files in the ``scripts`` folder that do not end in ``.py`` will not be loaded.

 Script Loading
 ***************

 PySpigot loads and runs all scripts in the scripts folder automatically and in alphabetical order.
 This means that if a script depends on another script, then you should name it such that it falls after the script it depends on alphabetically (so it loads after the script it depends on).

-There is only one config option related to loading scripts:
+There is one config option related to loading scripts:

 * ``script-load-delay``: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts.
 For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts.